Anushidh/product-management-frontend/README.md

 Product Management Frontend (Next.js + NextAuth + React Query)

 This is the frontend dashboard for the Full Stack Product Management Application.
-It allows authenticated users to manage products, upload images, update details, and manage the cart.
+It allows authenticated users to manage products, upload images, update details, and manage the cart. fixed email "test@test.com" and password "password" is used, and its pre-populated for the sake of machine task during login.

 The frontend is built using:
     Next.js (App Router)